-6 Conclusions
+7 Conclusions

-This document presents the architecture of the MEDINA Evidence Management Tools [KR4], which comprises the integration of Clouditor, Codyze, Wazuh, the Vulnerability Assessment tool (VAT), the Assessment and Management of Organisational Evidence (AMOE), the Generic Evidence Collector (GEC) and the MEDINA Evidence Trustworthiness Management System, that aims at ensuring that all evidence and assessment results are secured.
-This is done by means of smart contracts.
+This document presents the architecture of the MEDINA Evidence Management Tools [KR4], which comprises the integration of Clouditor, Codyze, Wazuh, the Vulnerability Assessment tool (VAT), the Assessment and Management of Organisational Evidence (AMOE), the Generic Evidence Collector (GEC) and finally the MEDINA Evidence Trustworthiness Management System, which aims at ensuring that all evidence and assessment results collected by the previous tools are secured.
+This is achieved by means of smart contracts.

-The deliverable starts by introducing the updated architecture, data model and sequence diagrams of the MEDINA Evidence Management Tools, extending the models and explanations already presented in D5.2 [1].
+The deliverable starts by introducing the architecture, data model and sequence diagrams of the MEDINA Evidence Management Tools, extending the models and explanations already presented in D5.2 [1].

-The document then deepens into the main ideas and motivation for the further development of the tools that comprise the MEDINA Evidence Management Tools, even if the technical details of the implementation are provided in D3.5 [2].
-As a next step, and in order to plan these further developments, the coverage of the requirements of assurance level high coming from the draft candidate version of the EUCS scheme August 2022 [3] has been matched with the different tools comprising the MEDINA Evidence Management Tools.
+The document then deepens into the main ideas and motivation for the further development of the tools that comprise the MEDINA Evidence Management Tools, even if the technical details of the implementation are provided in D3.6 [2].
+Furthermore, the coverage of the requirements of assurance level high coming from the draft candidate version of the EUCS scheme August 2022 [3] has been matched with the different tools comprising the MEDINA Evidence Management Tools.
 Please note that the EUCS requirements referred in this deliverable correspond to a draft version of the ENISA catalogue and are not intended for being used outside the context of MEDINA.

-Further, the updated functional and technical details of the MEDINA Evidence Trustworthiness Management System, how it fits into MEDINA, the architecture of the prototype, the description of the prototype and how it is delivered has also been presented.
-The system is based on smart contracts and is currently deployed on a Blockchain network in TECNALIA.
+Furthermore, the functional and technical details of the MEDINA Evidence Trustworthiness Management System, how it fits into MEDINA, the architecture of the prototype, the description of the prototype and how it is delivered has also been presented.
+The system is based on Smart Contracts and is currently deployed on a Blockchain network in TECNALIA.

-Finally, and even if MEDINA focuses mostly on the automated monitoring and the high assurance level of the EUCS, CSPs may struggle in the basic level, especially smaller ones.
-The checklist explained and updated in Section 5 and presented in Appendix E: Self-assessment questionnaires for EUCS basic requirements is aimed at these small CSPs so that they are guided in their self - assessment activities and can know which kind of evidence they are to provide to the CABs when doing the third-party assessment.
+Finally, and although MEDINA mostly focuses on the automated monitoring and the high assurance level of the EUCS, CSPs may struggle in assessing EUCS requirements, especially the smaller CSPs.
+The checklists presented in section 6 can guide CSPs in their self-assessment activities by showing what kind of evidence they should provide to CABs when conducting the third-party assessment.